jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ## Get the status of all messages

-You can return the status of all messages both with and without pagination.
+This API call returns the status of all messages.
+You can either get the status of all messages in one call, or one page of up to 250 messages.

 ### Method

-#### With pagination
+#### All messages

-This will return all your messages with statuses; they will be displayed as pages of 250 messages per page.
+This will return all your messages with statuses; they will be displayed in pages of up to 250 messages each.

 Add the following method code to your application: